-There are 40 Message Macros, each of which is capable of storing up to 9 words (or DVR tracks) of speech and can be used in conjunction with any Command Macro.
+There are 40 Message Macros (or 70 if the optional RTC is installed.
+See the RTC Manual for details), each of which is capable of storing up to 9 words (or DVR tracks) of speech and can be used in conjunction with any Command Macro.
 These are typically used to provide a message that reflects the action taken by a Command Macro.

 For example, you might have a 2 meter remote base connected to Port 2 and you've defined a Command Macro to link Port 2 and Port 1.
 You could include a message such as "2 Meter Remote Base Link On" by using a Message Macro.
-Or perhaps you want a scheduled message to be sent at the top of each hour.
+Or perhaps you want a scheduled message to be sent at the top of each hour..